Collowara Astronomic Observatory

 A night view of Collowara Observatory.

-Collowara Observatory is a tourist, scientific and educational observation center located on Cerro El Churqui (El Churqui Hill), 1300 mts. above sea level in the Coquimbo Region, 5 km away from the town of Andacollo, 61 km. to the Southeast of La Serena, the regional capital and 487 km.
-North of Santiago.
-Opened in 2004, its name comes from the Aymara language and means "hill (or land) of stars".
+The Collowara Observatory is a tourist, scientific, and educational observation center located on Cerro El Churqui (El Churqui Hill), 1,300 meters above sea level in the Coquimbo Region.
+It is 5 kilometers from the town of Andacollo, 61 kilometers southeast of La Serena, the regional capital, and 487 kilometers north of Santiago.
+Opened in 2004, its name comes from the Aymara language and means "hill (or land) of stars."

-From pre-Hispanic times, Andacollo's economy has depended on mining activity, specifically medium and small Copper and Gold mines.
-However, in recent decades, Astrotourism has positioned itself strongly in the region, thanks to the excellent climate conditions and clean skies, free of any contamination.
-In addition to national tourists, other regular visitors come from the USA, Europe, Australia, Canada, etc., making the activity stronger and more important within the tourism industry.
+Since pre-Hispanic times, Andacollo's economy has relied on mining activities, specifically medium and small copper and gold mines.
+However, in recent decades, astrotourism has gained prominence in the region, thanks to its excellent climate conditions and clear, unpolluted skies.
+In addition to national tourists, regular visitors from the USA, Europe, Australia, Canada, and other places contribute to the growth and significance of this activity within the tourism industry.

-Inaugurated on June 25, 2004, the project was carried out with the participation of a team of professionals, experts in astronomical matters, who designed the facilities, of a beautiful architectural line and state-of-the-art equipment.
+Inaugurated on June 25, 2004, the project was developed with the collaboration of a team of professionals and experts in astronomy who designed the facilities with a beautiful architectural style and state-of-the-art equipment.

-Today, Collowara offers astronomy tours by specialized guides for all audiences, with a variety of high-resolution telescopes on the terraces and in the central dome which allow observing planets and constellations, with audiovisual rooms that show the sky in real time.
+Today, Collowara offers astronomy tours led by specialized guides for all audiences, featuring a variety of high-resolution telescopes on the terraces and in the central dome.
+Visitors can observe planets and constellations, and the audiovisual rooms display the sky in real time.

 Equipment and Tours